wftutorials/aspnetmvctutorial/README.md

 We run the command using `command.ExecutedReader` and while we have data we add the `emails` to a `string` list.

 We then pass the emails to our View.
-Doing it this way allows use to set is as the model for the view.
+Doing it this way allows us to set is as the model for the view.

 In our view we can display our lists of emails as shown below.